tutek1/DTLabs/09_Audio/lab09.md

     AudioManager.play_sfx_as_child(AudioManager.SFX_TYPE.PLAYER_WALK, self)
     ```

 Now, please **repeat the process** for the other foot.
-This is how the final setup should look now:
+Here is how the final setup should look now:

 ![](img/FeetDone.png)